particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 #### PWM - Gen 2

-On the Electron and E Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+On the Electron and E-Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

 ### Internal pull-up or pull-down

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

-On both the B Series SoM (Gen 3), the internal pull is approximately 16K.
+On both the B-Series SoM (Gen 3), the internal pull is approximately 16K.
 On the Electron it is approximately 40K.

 ### Retained memory

 Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset.

-On both the Boron and B Series SoM, retained memory is 3068 bytes, same as the Electron.
+On both the Boron and B-Series SoM, retained memory is 3068 bytes, same as the Electron.

 The flash file system on Gen 3 devices can also be used for data storage, however care must be taken to avoid excessive wear of the flash for frequently changing data.